somnesh/Learning-Python/Introducing Python Object Types.md

 ## Dictionaries

-Python dictionaries are something completely different — they are not sequences at all, but are instead known as mappings.
+Python dictionaries are something completely different — they are not sequences at all, but are instead known as *mappings*.
 Mappings are also collections of other objects, but they store objects by key instead of by relative position.
 In fact, mappings don’t maintain any reliable left-to-right order; they simply map keys to associated values.
-Dictionary are coded in curly braces and consist of a series of {key : value} pairs.
+Dictionary are coded in curly braces and consist of a series of `{key : value}` pairs.

 Here are some way to crate a dictionary: